hashicorp/terraform-google-consul/modules/run-consul/README.md

 The `run-consul` script accepts the following arguments:

-**Required:**

-- `server` If set, run in server mode.
+- `server` (optional): If set, run in server mode.
 Exactly one of `--server` or `--client` must be set.
-- `client` If set, run in client mode.
+- `client` (optional): If set, run in client mode.
 Exactly one of `--server` or `--client` must be set.

-**Optional:**

-- `cluster-tag-name` Automatically form a cluster with Instances that have the same value for this Compute Instance tag name.
+* `cluster-tag-name` Automatically form a cluster with Instances that have the same value for this Compute Instance tag name.

-- `raft-protocol` This controls the internal version of the Raft consensus protocol used for server communications.
-Must be set to 3 in order to gain access to Autopilot features, with the exception of `cleanup_dead_servers`.
-Default is 3.
+- `datacenter` (optional): The name of the datacenter the cluster reports.
+Default is the GCP region name.
-- `config-dir` The path to the Consul config folder.
+- `config-dir` (optional): The path to the Consul config folder.
 Default is to take the absolute path of `../config`, relative to the `run-consul` script itself.
-- `data-dir` The path to the Consul config folder.
+- `data-dir` (optional): The path to the Consul config folder.
 Default is to take the absolute path of `../data`, relative to the `run-consul` script itself.
-- `log-dir` The path to the Consul log folder.
-Default is the absolute path of '../log', relative to this script.
-- `bin-dir` The path to the folder with Consul binary.
-Default is the absolute path of the parent folder of this script."
+- `systemd-stdout` (optional): The StandardOutput option of the systemd unit.
+If not specified, it will use systemd's default (journal).
+- `systemd-stderr` (optional): The StandardError option of the systemd unit.
+If not specified, it will use systemd's default (inherit).
-- `user` The user to run Consul as.
+- `user` (optional): The user to run Consul as.
 Default is to use the owner of `config-dir`.
+- `enable-gossip-encryption` (optional): Enable encryption of gossip traffic between nodes.
+If set, you must also specify `gossip-encryption-key`.
+- `gossip-encryption-key` (optional): The key to use for encrypting gossip traffic.
+Must be specified with `enable-gossip-encryption`.
+- `enable-rpc-encryption` (optional): Enable encryption of RPC traffic between nodes.
+Must also specify `ca-file-path`, `cert-file-path` and `key-file-path`.
+- `ca-file-path` (optional): Path to the CA file used to verify outgoing connections.
+Must be specified with `enable-rpc-encryption`, `cert-file-path` and `key-file-path`.
+- `cert-file-path` (optional): Path to the certificate file used to verify incoming connections.
+Must be specified with `enable-rpc-encryption`, `ca-file-path`, and `key-file-path`.
+- `key-file-path` (optional): Path to the certificate key used to verify incoming connections.
+Must be specified with `enable-rpc-encryption`, `ca-file-path` and `cert-file-path`.
-- `skip-consul-config` If this flag is set, don't generate a Consul configuration file.
+- `skip-consul-config` (optional): If this flag is set, don't generate a Consul configuration file.
 This is useful if you have a custom configuration file and don't want to use any of of the default settings from `run-consul`.

 Options for Consul Autopilot:

 - `--autopilot-cleanup-dead-servers` (optional): Set to true or false to control the automatic removal of dead server nodes periodically and whenever a new server is added to the cluster.
 Defaults to true.
 - `--autopilot-last-contact-threshold` (optional): Controls the maximum amount of time a server can go without contact from the leader before being considered unhealthy.
 Must be a duration value such as 10s.
 Defaults to 200ms.
 - `--autopilot-max-trailing-logs` (optional): Controls the maximum number of log entries that a server can trail the leader by before being considered unhealthy.
 Defaults to 250.
 - `--autopilot-server-stabilization-time` (optional): Controls the minimum amount of time a server must be stable in the 'healthy' state before being added to the cluster.
 Only takes effect if all servers are running Raft protocol version 3 or higher.
 Must be a duration value such as 30s.
 Defaults to 10s.
 - `--autopilot-redundancy-zone-tag` (optional)(enterprise-only): This controls the -node-meta key to use when Autopilot is separating servers into zones for redundancy.
 Only one server in each zone can be a voting member at one time.
 If left blank, this feature will be disabled.
 Defaults to az.
 - `--autopilot-disable-upgrade-migration` (optional)(enterprise-only): If this flag is set, this will disable Autopilot's upgrade migration strategy in Consul Enterprise of waiting until enough newer-versioned servers have been added to the cluster before promoting any of them to voters.
 Defaults to false.
 - `--autopilot-upgrade-version-tag` (optional)(enterprise-only): That tag to be used to override the version information used during a migration.

 Example:

 ```
-/opt/consul/bin/run-consul --server --cluster-tag-name consul-server-prod
+/opt/consul/bin/run-consul --server --cluster-tag-key consul-cluster --cluster-tag-value prod-cluster
 ```

 ## Consul configuration